Special Ops (TV series): Future

 In a live chat session on Instagram, with Kay Kay Menon, Karan Tacker and Neeraj Pandey in May 2020, the director hinted of the second season of the series which is yet to be conceptualised.
 Although an official announcement of the second season was made in April, Pandey hinted that the series will be "bigger than that of the first season".

 In January 2021, Pandey announced that the works on the second season will be completed, before starting the production of Ajay Devgn's Chanakya.
 He eventually converted the series into a franchise and on 22 January 2021, the makers announced the second instalment in the franchise titled Special Ops 1.5: The Himmat Story.
-The series which revolves around the backstory of Himmat Singh (Menon) as a raw agent, is a prequel to the first season.
+The series which revolves around the backstory of Himmat Singh (Menon) as a r&aw officer, is a prequel to the first season.
 The series consisted of four episodes with a runtime of nearly one-hour and was premiered on Disney+ Hotstar on 12 November 2021.
 The second season was officially released on 18 July 2025.